dariiik/Weather-Forecast-API/README.md

     ....
 ```

 In general, this function tests the response and request flow of my API.
 It sends random data to our API and it triggers the error response (HTTP Bad request).
-My goal was to check the API for data validationn.
+My goal was to check the API for data validation.

 Second function of my Testing Code is:
 ```